 The SkillsQuest system utilizes a systematic approach with a sequence of techniques or drills that move from one step to the next by introducing them one at a time, which leads to the movements that make up the final product.
 The athletes practice these skills until each movement becomes a reflex.
 So, what is SkillsQuest all about?
 It’s a program in the U.S. Ski Team’s Alpine Training System comprised of specific tasks to address pressure-, edge-, and rotational-control skills at different levels of athlete development.
 It is divided into 6 phases that consider age, maturity, and experience level in pursuit of long-term athlete development

-SWATeam for the 2019-2020 race season will offer three Alpine Ski Race Programs for all ability levels 6 years through 18 years of age.
-The main difference between the three group programs are the number of days/hours practicing, the amount and level of competition the athlete desires and the fees.
+SWATeam for the 2021-2022 race season will offer three Alpine Ski Race Programs for all ability levels 8 years old through 18 years of age.
+The main difference between the --three group programs are the number of days/hours practicing, the amount and level of competition the athlete desires and the fees.
 Detailed information provided on the 'PROGRAM' page

-- PROGRAM #1 SWAT Club team - local competitions
+- PROGRAM #1 SWAT CLUB team - local competitions only.

 - PROGRAM # 2 USSA Program [United States Ski & Snowboard Association]

 All the training programs provide the following seven categories.

 - Directed Free Skiing: Provides the optimal environment for skiers to learn technique and apply their skills to the demands of terrain and snow conditions.
 "Directed" refers to skiing with technical goals in mind.
 These goals come from the coaches and instruction.